 There are two programs that can succeed each other (two separate applications): the BIH Charité Junior Digital Clinician Scientist Program (JDCSP) and the Charité Digital Clinician Scientist Program (DCSP).
 The JDCSP is aimed at physicians in their first and second year of residency training.
 The DCSP supports physicians from their fourth year of residency training.
 At the end of the DCSP, residency training is completed and ideally successful postdoctoral training.
 Since the first call in 2019, three additional calls have already been made.
 Currently, 24 DCSP fellows and 8 JDCSP fellows are in the program.

 For the BIH Charité Clinician Scientist Program as well as for the BIH Charité Junior Clinician Scientist Program, calls for applications are usually published twice a year.
 Among other things, a project proposal outlining the planned research project is required for the application.

 Statement: Dr. med.
-Eva Schrezenmeier (representative of CSP fellows)
+Eva Schrezenmeier (former representative of the CSP fellows)

 Video message by CSP Alumna Dr. med.
 Annette Künkele